Legacy Search UI Framework

 - In the Sitecore Content Editor, select your item, and under the Publish tab, select the Experience Editor.

 Insert the component in your page.

 In the area where you placed your placeholder, select Add here.

-You might want to consider clicking the Add a new component button at the top of the page, next to the Save button.
+You might want to consider clicking Add a new component at the top of the page, next to the Save button.